 The best part about these Yankee cornbread muffins is that they could play a convincing role in any meal.
 Breakfast?
 Slather on the butter and jam or honey, fry up an egg, and go for it.
 Dinner?
 Make some vegetarian chili and pop a Yankee cornbread muffin on the rim of the bowl.
 Lunch?
 Leftover chili!
 Or black bean soup.
 And dessert?
 I can see these working beautifully as an alternative to a biscuit in strawberry shortcake.
 What else?
 Snack?
 Toss a muffin in the vicinity of your face and see what happens.
 (Wait, why does that sound even worse than it should?)

 Okay!
 I think we’re done here.
 Umami Girl out.
 See you soon.

 These small but tender, and ever-so-slightly sweet cornbread muffins are hardcore enough to pass muster alongside a main course in the northeast.
 As a proud Yankee, I'm cool with that.
 Southerners may disagree, and I'm cool with that too.

 - 1/2 teaspoon baking soda

 - 3 tablespoons butter, melted

-- Divide batter among 12 muffin cups.
+Divide batter among 12 muffin cups.
+I like to fill my 1/4-cup measure generously with batter and use it as a scoop.
 Bake 10-12 minutes, until a tester comes out clean.
 Remove to a rack to cool slightly before serving, or cool completely and keep for up to a day or two.